From bento boxes to bento dishes to food safety, here are my answers to your frequently asked questions for bento making.

 Q: Do we need to worry about different textures and flavors in the bento?

-Eating different textures and flavors of foods will increase more appetite.
-If the main dish is seasoned with a soy sauce base, avoid including other similar flavor dishes and try putting refreshing veggies instead.
+Eating foods with different textures and flavors can enhance appetite.
+If the main dish is seasoned with a soy sauce base, consider avoiding similar-flavored dishes and go for refreshing vegetables instead.

-However, this is entirely up to you.
-There are no specific rules when it comes to textures and flavors for packing bento.
+However, the choice is entirely up to you.
+There are no strict rules regarding textures and flavors when packing a bento.

 Q: How do you make budget-friendly bento?

-Whether it’s bento or a regular meal, some sort of planning will help to minimize produce waste.
-If you include a head of cabbage in your shopping list, you want to make sure you can use it in a few dishes throughout the week.
-Don’t get a special ingredient just for one dish without knowing what else to do with it.
+Whether it’s bento or a regular meal, planning ahead can help minimize food waste.
+If you buy a head of cabbage, for example, make sure you can use it in multiple dishes throughout the week rather than for just one.

 Q: How do you keep the bento safe in hot weather?